Sharda University Admissions 2025

 Correct Option - A

 Solution - The word "life expectancy" refers to how many years an individual can anticipate living.
-Life expectancy is defined as an estimate of the average age at which members of a certain population group will die.
+Life expectancy estimates the average age at which a particular population's members die.

-2. A situation where a large cohort of women of reproductive age will fuel population growth over the next generation, even if each woman has fewer children than previous generation did is called:
+2. A situation where a large cohort of women of reproductive age will fuel population growth over the next generation, even if each woman has fewer children than the previous generation did, is called:

 A) Fertility Rate